-The Centers for Disease Control (CDC)(opens in a new tab) estimates that overdose claimed 104,671 lives in the United States between April 1st, 2021 and March 31st, 20222.
+The (opens in a new tab) estimates that overdose claimed 104,671 lives in the United States between April 1st, 2021 and March 31st, 20222.
 With the number of overdose deaths continuing to rise, the importance of education, prevention, and representation is more important now than ever.

 In an effort to reduce stigma, promote recovery, and improve access to care individuals from across the world are invited to participate in International Overdose Awareness Day.